fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-LoadShaper is a component that shapes the load of the service.
+_Load Shaper_ is a component that shapes the load at a _Control Point_.

 </dd>
 <dt>load_shaper_series</dt>